meariba123/ADRs/week3.md

 A multi-page layout using HTML, CSS, and JavaScript templates rendered through Flask was selected.
 Each user role has its own dashboard wireframe showing key actions, for example, “Report Problem” for Consumers and “Assign Support Person” for Agents.

 **Pros:**
-- Easier to design and test wireframes specific to each role.
+- Easier to design and test wireframes specific to each role
-- Integrates smoothly with Flask’s Jinja2 template engine.
+- Integrates smoothly with Flask’s Jinja2 template engine
-- Less dynamic than a React single-page application.
+- Less dynamic than a React single-page application
-- Quicker to implement and suitable for the project’s timeframe.
+- Quicker to implement and suitable for the project’s timeframe